Love Live!: Anime series

 A 13-episode anime television series of Love Live!
 Sunshine!! produced by Sunrise, directed by Kazuo Sakai, and written by Jukki Hanada aired between July 2 and September 24, 2016 and was simulcast by Crunchyroll.
 A 13-episode second season aired between October 7 and December 30, 2017.
 The series is licensed in North America by Funimation, in the United Kingdom by Anime Limited, and in Australia by Madman Entertainment.
 An English dub by Funimation began streaming from July 30, 2016.

 A 13-episode anime television series of Love Live!
 Nijigasaki High School Idol Club produced by Bandai Namco Filmworks, directed by Tomoyuki Kawamura, and written by Jin Tanaka, aired between October 3 and December 26, 2020.
 It was also streamed live through the Bandai Channel, Line Live, and YouTube Live.
 A second season aired between April 2 and June 25, 2022.
 Nijiyon Animation, an adaptation of the spin-off four-panel manga Nijiyon: Love Live!
 Nijigasaki Gakuen School Idol Dōkōkai Yon-Koma, was announced on September 18, 2022.
-It premiered on January 6, 2023.
+It aired between January 6 and March 24, 2023.

 Love Live!
 Superstar!! was announced in 2020 as an anime television series, and aired for 12 episodes between July 11 and October 17, 2021 on NHK Educational TV.
 A second season aired between July 17 and October 9, 2022.
-A third season has been announced.
+A third season aired between October 6 and December 22, 2024.

-Genjitsu no Yohane: Sunshine in the Mirror, a fantasy spinoff featuring the cast of Love Live!
+Yohane the Parhelion: Sunshine in the Mirror, a fantasy spinoff featuring the cast of Love Live!
 Sunshine!!, was announced on June 26, 2022.
-It is set to premiere in July 2023.
+It aired for 13 episodes from July 2 to September 24, 2023.